Before you arrive:

 What is the role of parents in the evaluation?

-Parent Interview: Approximately a week before your child's evaluation, you will complete a parent interview.
-In the parent interview, you should expect to spend thirty minutes to an hour with the evaluator discussing your child’s strengths and weaknesses, medical and family history, educational history (including any interventions received at school or outside school), other evaluations or diagnoses your child may have had, and your reasons for seeking an evaluation at this Center.
+Parent Interview: A few days before your child's evaluation, you will complete a parent interview.
+During the interview, you should expect to spend thirty minutes to an hour with the evaluator discussing your child’s strengths and weaknesses, medical and family history, educational history (including any interventions received at school or outside school), other evaluations or diagnoses your child may have had, and your reasons for seeking an evaluation at this Center.
 The evaluator may have questions about paperwork submitted prior to the evaluation (i.e., parent and teacher information forms, previous evaluations, IEP or 504 plan, etc.).

-The information provided through the interview and survey process allows the Center to develop a more comprehensive picture of your child’s strengths and weaknesses, and this information may be included your child’s report.
+The information provided through the interview allows the Center to develop a more comprehensive picture of your child’s strengths and weaknesses, and this information may be included your child’s evaluation report.

 When will parents receive the results?